rjxlouis/Income-Rankings-IPUMS/README.md

 ## Description

-This repository contains R scripts for calculating cohort-specific percentile rankings of income using the 2000 Decennial census and 2005-2023 American Community Survey data.
+This repository contains R scripts for calculating cohort-specific percentile rankings of income using the 2000 Decennial census and 2005-2024 American Community Survey data.
 It also contains the output of the program.

 ### Data Files
 Due to size constraints, all data files are hosted on Google Drive, accessed by this link here: (https://drive.google.com/drive/folders/1uX6SrZOd92giBvU1bnz5BRap8kRsHZBU?usp=sharing)
-- `output.zip` - compressed .csv file containing income-rank copula for 20 years
+- `output.zip` - compressed .csv file containing income-rank copula for 21 years
-- `income_ranks_2024.zip` - compressed .csv file containing income-rank file for 2024
+- `income_ranks_2024.zip` - compressed .csv file containing income-rank file for 2024 only

 ### R Scripts
 1. `define_rank_income.R` - Script containing all helper functions for program.